Celebrating Elizabeth FitzRoy on International Women’s Day

 As Michael got older and flourished, Elizabeth decided to do something about the institutions where so many people with learning disabilities were expected to live.
 She pioneered the idea of family-sized homes that enabled people with learning disabilities to receive individual support in a comfortable environment.
 In 1962 her dream became a reality when Donec, a small children’s home on the Hampshire-Surrey border, came up for sale.
 Undaunted by the cost of the house and the scale of the project, Elizabeth raised the money through contacts and fundraising, and Donec became FitzRoy’s first ever service.

-Today, more than 50 years on, demand for these homes and services is bigger than ever, and FitzRoy now support more than 800 people with learning disabilities across England.
-The values shown by Elizabeth FitzRoy remain the values of FitzRoy today – we see the person not the disability, we are brave and we are creative, and this threads through everything we do.
+Today, more than 50 years on, demand for these homes and services is bigger than ever, and FitzRoy now support more than 900 people with learning disabilities across England.
+The values shown by Elizabeth FitzRoy remain the values of FitzRoy today – we see the person, we are brave and we are creative – and this threads through everything we do.

 Cissie, the first matron of Donec said about Elizabeth: